davekinkead/philosophy/Reducing Prejudice.md

 Add prejudice in the form of colour aware Prejudicial Tit for Tat.
 T-f-T with like colour, defect with other colour.

+When colour is split in 2 halves, TFT and PTFT equally dominate in clusters.

+When colour is randomly assigned, TFT strongly dominates supporting the contact hypothesis.

+### Social Identify

+"People are strongly motivated to develop a positive social identity; positive attitudes towards their own group and prejudice against others is one effect".
+This is modelled by giving an extra point to cooperation with same colour.

+When colour is split in 2 halves, PTFT strongly dominates.
+When colour is randomised, TFT strongly dominates.